Abdokacimi/First-React-App/README.md

 # Getting Started with Create React App

-This project called "La maison jungle", was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project called "La Maison Jungle", was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+!
+[La Maison Jungle] (la-maison-jungle.gif)
 ## Available Scripts

 In the project directory, you can run: